arduino/help-center-content/content/Hardware Support/Nano Family/Reset-the-Arduino-bootloader-on-the-Nano-ESP32.md

 id: 9810414060188
 ---

-Learn how to reset the default Arduino bootloader on the Nano ESP32 using Arduino IDE.
+Learn how to reset the default Arduino bootloader on the Nano ESP32.

 These are some reasons you may want to reset the bootloader: